Touch of Slanted Direction Website Designs Featuring Diagonal Lines

 POSTYOU.
 The designer decides on dividing website on uneven cater-cornered sections that embrace the whole content and easily contribute to the mood.

 Precious Villas.
 The basic slider is only one component that has an unbalanced and askew appearance on the landing page.
-It contrasts favourably with the neatness and straightness of the rest design.
+It contrasts favorably with the neatness and straightness of the rest design.

 The George Hotel.
 The website is wisely divided into 4 functional vertical stripes, each of which has its own purpose.
 The second column instantly draws attention by means of its uneven appearance.